TEXT-S&P summary: Cable & Wireless Communications PLC

 The short-term rating on CWC is ‘B’.
 We assess CWC’s liquidity as “adequate” under our criteria.
 This reflects our view that the group’s sources of liquidity will cover its uses by at least 1.2x for the 12 months to March 31, 2013.

-As of March 31, 2012, we estimate CWC’s liquidity sources over the following 12 months at about $2 billion.
+As of March 31, 2012, we estimate that CWC’s liquidity sources over the next 12 months will be about $1.5 billion.
 These include:

 -- $312 million in consolidated cash and investments, of which we estimate about $195 million is available on a proportionate basis;

--- Access to a $600 million committed RCF maturing in October 2016, of which $270 million was undrawn on Sept.
-30, 2012.
-The RCF includes financial maintenance covenants, under which we anticipate that CWC will maintain adequate headroom; and
+-- An undrawn $600 million committed revolving credit facility (RCF) maturing in October 2016.
+The RCF includes financial maintenance covenants, under which we anticipate that CWC will maintain adequate headroom.

--- $680 million for the divestment of the Monaco & Islands business.

 -- Our forecast of working capital outflows of about $40 million;

--- Financial liabilities of GBP200 million redeemed in August 2012 and our assumption that outstanding under the RCF will be fully repaid.
+-- Financial liabilities of GBP200 million due August 2012.
 Aside from $76 million of regional loans due over the next 12 months, there are no further debt maturities until October 2016, when the $600 million RCF matures; and

 -- Dividends (including to minority interests) of approximately $340 million.